jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ![from https://brilliant.org/](https://ds055uzetaobb.cloudfront.net/brioche/uploads/pJZt3mh3Ht-prettycars.png?width=2400)

 - Second, R has different names for the types string, integer, and float --- specifically **character**, **integer** (not different), and **numeric**.
-Because there is no "float" class in R, users tend to default to the "numeric" class when they want to work with numerical data.
+Because there is no "float" class in R, users tend to default to the "numeric" class when working with numerical data.

 The function for recovering object classes is ```class()```.
 L suffix to qualify any number with the intent of making it an explicit integer.
 See more from the [R language definition](https://cran.r-project.org/doc/manuals/R-lang.html).